The Playing Field

 Take the example of ‘Scrabble’.
 This is a word-play game where the playing field is marked with signs that orient the play, and players place their tiles in a parallel fixed orientation.
 Only one player can have the privilege of seeing their tiles in natural aspect.

+‘mog™’ is different.
 In the first instance the game kit consists of a box divided symmetrically into identical sections for each player, with the playing field placed centrally.

 In its most general sense the playing field is a grid of cells for holding and positioning pieces, much like a checker-board, or similar board-games that move pieces through a field of play.

-We have numbered these cells for the convenience of the players: a piece has a start-cell, identified by a number, and is moved to an end cell, also identified by a number.
+In common with many games, we have numbered these cells for the convenience of the players: a piece has a start-cell, identified by a number, and is moved to an end cell, also identified by a number.
 Players can use these numbers to verify that a move is proper and correct.
 This is an amenity to the players because it prevents conflict or confusion over the course of play, a very desirable thing.

 ‘mog™’ applies the principle of equivalence to all aspects of construction and game play in order to ensure that players have equal access to the game’s potential and to foster a sense of fair play at the outset of the game.
 All game designers are aware that any given game will appeal to some people more than to others, and the invitation to play a game will only be accepted if the respondent’s positive experience outweighs their negative experience.
 Our rigorous application of the principle of equivalence is a guarantee to all players that their experiences are positive rather than negative.